splunk/public-o11y-docs/gdi/opentelemetry/components/sqlquery-receiver.rst

   - :ref:`otel-install-windows`
   - :ref:`otel-install-k8s`

-2. Configure the TCP log receiver as described in the next section.
+2. Configure the SQL Query receiver as described in the next section.
 3. Restart the Collector.

 .. _tcp-receiver-sample-configs: